Stop the Massachusetts Chainsaw Massacre

 ~Native American Proverb

-large on-site chipper.
+on-site chipper.
 The contractor stated that most of the chips went to the Portsmouth NH biomass

 plant, 125 miles away, with a smaller portion going to the Pine-tree biomass plant in Fitchburg.